SharkFinPro/razer-chroma-nodejs/README.md

 ### Clear Effects

-`Chroma.effects.type.clear(effect)` Clear specified effect, must be a looped effect as static effects do not need to be cleared
+`Chroma.effects.clear(effect)` Clear specified effect, must be a looped effect as static effects do not need to be cleared

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)